Boundary conditions

 bc.[region_name] = eb, support DEM particles and PIC parcels.

-For inflow boundary conditions , the solid inputs are defined using the prefix bc.[region_name].[solid_name]:
+For mass inflow boundary conditions, the solids inputs are defined using the prefix bc.[region_name].[solid_name]:

 Description |